MYahiatene/News_Headline_Project_NLP/code/ReadMe.md

 true the model trains on the training and dev set and saves the model to ./my_model_base_uncased and evaluates on the test set.

-If the training takes too long I uploaded the model in my google drive. model link:
+If the training takes too long I uploaded the model in my google drive model link:

 https://drive.google.com/uc?export=download&id=1lFUEKhw5qmzAKZ-gAS2s8NvRvDLfu0Md

 Just unzip the zip in the code folder.

 test.py:
-The test.py initializes the model with the pretrained moedl and predicts the funnier of two headlines:
+The test.py initializes the model with the pretrained model and predicts the funnier of two headlines:
 The script takes a random sample from the test set and predicts the funnier of both headlines.
 You can also specify your own sentences to predict :) .